fbpx

 EXCLUSIVE: Quarter of c-store staff consider quitting due to safety concerns

-A YouGov survey has found that 28% of convenience store staff have considered quitting due to safety concerns
+A YouGov survey has found convenience store staff are more likely to consider leaving their jobs over crime concerns than supermarket workers

-More than one in every four convenience store workers have considered quitting due to safety concerns, according to a exclusive data provided to Better Retailing.
+More than one in every four convenience store workers have considered quitting due to safety concerns, according to exclusive data provided to Better Retailing.

-At the Usdaw Crime Summit last week, midcounties Co-op head of store support Chris Chandler told attendees: “We’re seeing colleagues leave because of crime and the risks they face, including spitting, verbal abuse, and violence.”
+At the Usdaw Crime Summit last week, Midcounties Co-op head of store support Chris Chandler told attendees: “We’re seeing colleagues leave because of crime and the risks they face, including spitting, verbal abuse, and violence.”

 EXCLUSIVE: Retailer describes how staff were held at gunpoint, as stats show number of armed attacks is increasing